-Recommendation: After age 40, you should get an annual mammogram.
+The Remedy Rx: After age 40, you should get an annual mammogram.
 Doing regular breast self-exams has been a bit controversial in recent years—some researchers say they haven't been proven to save lives.
 We say they can't hurt.
 At the very least, be aware of how your breasts look and feel, and alert your doctor to any changes, such as lumps, dimpling of the skin, or inversion of the nipple.

 Ovarian cancer is known as a silent killer because early detection is difficult.
 As you age, it's important to be vigilant about possible symptoms.
 According to the American Cancer Society, most ovarian cancers develop after menopause, and more than half of cases are in women over age 63.

-Recommendation: If you experience bloating, pelvic or abdominal pain, or feel full quickly when eating, consult your doctor.
+The Remedy Rx: If you experience bloating, pelvic or abdominal pain, or feel full quickly when eating, consult your doctor.
 If you have a family history of ovarian cancer, tell your doctor about it.
 He or she might decide that more extensive or periodic testing is necessary.

 While type 2 diabetes can strike at any age, your risk of developing the disease increases significantly after age 40.
 Left untreated, the condition can lead to severe complications, including heart disease, vision problems, even poor circulation that can require amputation.
 It's so important a) to know if you have the condition; and b) to follow your doctor's recommendations—from medication to lifestyle changes—to get it under control.

-Recommendation: The American Diabetes Association recommends a regular diabetes screening for all adults over 45.
+The Remedy Rx: The American Diabetes Association recommends a regular diabetes screening for all adults over 45.

-You're at risk of tooth weakening and loss
+You're at Risk of Tooth Weakening and Loss

 It's an unfortunate fact of aging: The hardware starts to go.
 And some of it can't be upgraded without great expense—namely, teeth.
 The natural effect of time and wear on teeth can lead to cracking, cavities and plaque buildup; if you neglect regular trips to the dentist, this can lead to gum recession and tooth weakening and loss.
 That, in turn, can lead to chronic pain and malnutrition.

-Recommendation: Get regular dental checkups and practice good oral hygiene daily.
+The Remedy Rx: Get regular dental checkups and practice good oral hygiene daily.
 Drink tap water, not bottled, to expose your teeth to strengthening fluoride.
 And a fluoride rinse can help reinforce teeth and keep gums healthy—use one twice every day.

 The odds that you'll develop deep vein thrombosis, or DVT, increase as you age (although it can develop at any age).
 That's when a blood clot forms deep in your veins, and can be serious or fatal if a piece of the clot breaks off and travels to the lungs or the heart.

-Recommendation: According to the Mayo Clinic, the best ways to prevent DVT include not sitting still for long periods of time (if you're on a long plane trip, you should get up and move around occasionally), maintaining a healthy weight, not smoking, and getting regular exercise, which lowers the risk of blood clotting.
+The Remedy Rx: According to the Mayo Clinic, the best ways to prevent DVT include not sitting still for long periods of time (if you're on a long plane trip, you should get up and move around occasionally), maintaining a healthy weight, not smoking, and getting regular exercise, which lowers the risk of blood clotting.

 Most of us think of aneurysms as a freak occurrence or figure of speech (as in, chill out; don't have one).
 In reality, the condition is quite simple: A dangerous ballooning of a vein—in the brain, the heart, or in arteries throughout the body, such as in the abdomen—that can cause serious problems if it bursts.
 According to the National Institutes of Health, they're most common between the ages of 30 and 60.
 So once you hit 40, you're squarely in the danger zone.

-Recommendation: Keep your blood pressure in a healthy range, eat a heart-healthy diet and manage stress.
+The Remedy Rx: Keep your blood pressure in a healthy range, eat a heart-healthy diet and manage stress.

-You're at greater risk of stroke
+You're at Greater Risk of Stroke

 Like an aneurysm, a stroke is often regarded as an almost mythical condition.
 Let's call it what it is: A brain attack, much like a heart attack.
 According to UCLA Medical School, a stroke occurs when a blood vessel that brings blood and oxygen to the brain becomes clogged or ruptures, potentially leading to paralysis, neurological problems or death.
 As with heart attacks, the risk of strokes increases as we age — and the vast majority can be prevented.
 The National Stroke Association says that up to 80 percent of strokes are preventable.

-Recommendation: Keep your blood pressure down and weight in a healthy range.
+The Remedy Rx: Keep your blood pressure down and weight in a healthy range.
 If you have high cholesterol, diabetes or AFib, get them under control — all are risk factors for stroke, according to the NSA.
 Likewise: Don't smoke, and keep your alcohol intake under two drinks a day.

 In later life, many people find themselves single again, and facing a dating scene that's radically different than it may have been the last time around.
 (And we don't just mean remembering the distinction between swiping right and left.)
 It's important to remember that sexually transmitted infections aren't just for the young.
 In fact, according to the CDC, among people aged 55 and older, chlamydia cases nearly doubled and gonorrhea cases nearly tripled between 2013 and 2017.
 And they don't always make themselves apparent: Chlamydia and gonorrhea can be passed along relatively symptom-free, but can lead to complications like pelvic inflammatory disease (PID) in women.

-Recommendation: It may be awkward, but talk to your doctor about your sexual health, safer-sex practices, and if you should be screened for STIs regularly.
+The Remedy Rx: It may be awkward, but talk to your doctor about your sexual health, safer-sex practices, and if you should be screened for STIs regularly.
 (Spoiler alert: If you're sexually active, you should).

 The primary risk factor for colon cancer: Being older than 50.
 And the disease is starting to show up more often in younger people: The American Cancer Society just lowered its recommended age for a first colonoscopy from age 50 to 45 for people to average risk; data shows that it saves lives.

-Recommendation: Get that first colonoscopy, if you haven't already.
+The Remedy Rx: Get that first colonoscopy, if you haven't already.
 And follow guidelines for repeat procedures: Currently, it's advised that you repeat the test every 10 years.
 But that could change.
 And there are a lot of options for screening, including a yearly stool-based test, or a less extensive exam called a flexible sigmoidoscopy every 5 years.
 Talk to your doctor about your family history, any digestive symptoms, and what's right for you.

 Heartburn, or acid reflux, is more than just a nuisance that can prevent you from enjoying Italian food and coffee or getting a good night's sleep.
 Over time, the backing-up of acid from the stomach into the esophagus can damage the pipe's sensitive lining, leading to a precancerous condition called Barrett's esophagus, and in some cases, esophageal cancer, a form of the disease with a particularly low cure rate.

-Recommendation: If you suffer from regular heartburn, don't just suffer in silence or pop antacids.
+The Remedy Rx: If you suffer from regular heartburn, don't just suffer in silence or pop antacids.
 Talk to your doctor about your symptoms; he or she might recommend a prescription and/or testing.
 Damage to the esophagus can be prevented or healed if caught in time.

 To live a happier and healthier life don't miss these essential 70 Things You Should Never Do For Your Health.